andyjaj/chainamps/README.md

 However it also works perfectly well for canonical 1D MPS algorithms, though it is not optimised for this task.

 Currently there are distinct drivers for DMRG; both infinite (iDMRG) and finite (fDMRG); and for TEBD, including the infinite case (iTEBD).

 The driver naming convention for algorithm X is X_DRV.bin.

+There is also a driver to create and store the local basis and operators for a model (STORE\_MODEL.bin) and a driver to post process stored translationally invariant unit cells (UNITCELL\_MEASURE.bin).

 Several example models are implemented, via example files in the examples sub directory.
 In addition user defined models can be studied.

+Usage info on the drivers can be found by running them without any command line arguments.

 Further documentation is provided via doc/html/index.html